electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-The impt tool usage for factory and production processes is described in the [impt Production Guide](./ProductionGuide.md).
+The *impt* usage for factory and production processes is described in the [impt Production Guide](./ProductionGuide.md).

-#### Total Cleanup
+#### Full Clean-up ####

-If your development was just to try, test or any other temporal purpose you may want to fully cleanup all your development activities, including all impCentral API entities you created.
+If your development work was temporary, you may want to fully clean all of your development activities, including all the impCentral API entities you created.

-1. Go to the "factory" directory.
+1. Go to the `factory` directory.

-2. Delete your factory firmware project, the source files and all impCentral API entities.
-"MyPreFactoryDG" and "MyPreProductionDG" Device Groups and all their builds (including *flagged*) will be deleted, the devices will be unassigned from them.
-"MyProduct" Product will not be deleted as you still have another project (Device Group) related to it.
+2. Delete your factory firmware Project, the source files and all impCentral API entities: the “MyPreFactoryDG” and “MyPreProductionDG” Device Groups and all their builds (including *flagged* ones) will be deleted, and the devices will be unassigned from them.
+The “MyProduct” Product will not be deleted as you still have another Project (ie. a Device Group) related to it.

 ```
 > impt project delete --all